 Don’t forget the safety equipment.
-You’ll need a full face helmet with proper certification (better to buy from a kart or race shop; a basic motorcycle DOT helmet isn’t sufficient), a neck brace, karting suit or jacket, gloves, and ankle length shoes.
+You’ll need a full face helmet with proper certification (better to buy from a kart or race shop), a neck brace, karting suit or jacket, gloves, and ankle length shoes.
 Children 12 and under require a chest protector, and we recommend a rib protector for all.

 Practice / Training